 As part of a systematic attempt to silence critical voices, the government of Nicaragua is perpetrating widespread violations and abuses that may amount to crimes against humanity.

-For the past six years, Nicaragua has experienced an unprecedented human rights crisis amid a rapid descent into authoritarianism.
-Under President Daniel Ortega, the government has engaged in a broad campaign of repressing dissenting or independent voices, including human rights defenders, women’s rights groups, journalists, community and peasant leaders, students and academics, business owners and political opponents.
+For nearly seven years, Nicaragua has experienced an unprecedented human rights crisis amid a rapid descent into authoritarianism.
+Under President Daniel Ortega, the government has engaged in a broad campaign of repressing dissenting or independent voices, including human rights defenders, women’s rights groups, journalists, community, peasant movement and religious leaders, students and academics, business owners and political opponents.
 As part of this campaign, various government structures have committed widespread human rights violations and abuses that may amount to crimes against humanity, including murder, imprisonment, torture, sexual violence, deportation and politically motivated persecution.

 The crisis first escalated in April 2018 when tens of thousands of people took to the streets to protest severe pension cuts and the police – at times in coordination with pro-government armed elements – cracked down on the demonstrations.
-The police were accused of using disproportionate force against protesters, which triggered an escalation in the demonstrations.
+State agents were accused of using disproportionate force against protesters, which triggered an escalation in the demonstrations.
 Between April and September 2018 at least 320 people were killed and 2,000 injured in the ensuing violence and crackdown.
-The UN High Commissioner for Human Rights and an Interdisciplinary Group of Independent Experts mandated by the Inter-American Commission on Human Rights documented widespread and systematic violations and abuses of human rights perpetrated on behalf of state authorities and pro-government actors between April and May 2018.
+The UN High Commissioner for Human Rights and an Inter-American Commission on Human Rights Interdisciplinary Group of Independent Experts mandated by the Inter-American Commission on Human Rights documented widespread and systematic violations and abuses of human rights perpetrated on behalf of state authorities and pro-government actors between April and May 2018.
 In response to their respective reports, the government expelled the Office of the UN High Commissioner for Human Rights (OHCHR) and the Group of Independent Experts from the country in 2018.
+Since then, no independent human rights monitoring body has been able to access the country.

 Since December 2018 more than 5,000 non-governmental organizations (NGOs) have been forcibly shutdown.
 According to the Nicaraguan Platform of NGO networks, since 2018 more than 50 media outlets have been forced to close and over 200 media workers have left the country as journalists have increasingly faced prosecution on criminal charges of alleged hate crimes and terrorism.
-Several universities have also had their legal status canceled.
-The GHREN has warned that patterns of attacks against universities, students and professors may constitute the crime against humanity of persecution on political grounds.
+A large number of universities have also had their legal status canceled.
+The GHREN has warned that university students, professors, academic administrators and other personnel have been particularly targeted in violations and abuses, including murder, imprisonment, torture, deportation and persecution for political reasons, and that the pattern of attacks against them may constitute the crime against humanity of persecution on political grounds.
 Religious leaders, including the Catholic Church, which was invited to mediate a national dialogue following state-led violence in 2018, have also become one of the primary targets of persecution.
 Violence has also been perpetrated against Indigenous and Afro-descendant Peoples, including killings, harassment, the invasion of their lands and the deliberate burning of homes.

 Repression also extends beyond the country’s border, including through the deprivation of nationality, forced deportations and the prohibition of family reunifications.

-In a report dated 28 February 2024 the GHREN warned that the situation has continued to deteriorate over the past year as patterns of repression have expanded toward all segments of society.
-According to the GHREN, “as the Government has neared its goal of total destruction of critical voices in Nicaragua…there has been an exponential increase of patterns of violations focusing on incapacitating any kind of opposition in the long term.”
-The GHREN has previously warned that violations, abuses and crimes are committed to discourage any new social mobilization.
-In June OHCHR warned that the government has continued to expand its crackdown on civic space while deepening its control over the judiciary to implement a systematic campaign of repression.
-The mass shutdown of over 1,500 NGOs on 19 August constituted the largest attack against civic and religious groups in a single day.
+On 10 September the GHREN warned that the situation has dramatically worsened over the past year as patterns of repression have expanded toward all segments of society, “leaving entire sectors of the population in a state of defenselessness.”
+The GHREN previously warned that “as the Government has neared its goal of total destruction of critical voices in Nicaragua…there has been an exponential increase of patterns of violations focusing on incapacitating any kind of opposition in the long term.”
+In June OHCHR warned that the government has also deepened its control over the judiciary to implement its systematic campaign of repression.
+The mass shutdown of over 1,800 non-profit organizations in August constituted the largest attack against civic and religious groups in a single day.

 State-led repression, targeted persecution and patterns of serious human rights violations and abuses have become more sophisticated over time.
 Ongoing crimes against humanity have been facilitated in part by the deliberate dismantling of democratic institutions and safeguards since President Ortega took office in 2007.
 Pervasive impunity for violations committed before and since 2018 further enables such crimes.
 Domestic avenues to ensure redress for victims of state-led violence remain elusive.